Curricula Vitae (CVs) versus Resumes

 We consulted these works while writing this handout.
 This is not a comprehensive list of resources on the handout’s topic, and we encourage you to do your own research to find additional publications.
 Please do not use this list as a model for the format of your own reference list, as it may not match the citation style you are using.
 For guidance on formatting citations, please see the UNC Libraries citation tutorial.
 We revise these tips periodically and welcome feedback.

-Jackson, Acy and Kathleen Geckeis.
-How to Prepare Your Curriculum Vitae.
-3rd ed.
-Columbus, OH: McGraw-Hill, 2003.
+Jackson, Acy, and Kathleen Geckeis.
+2003.
+How to Prepare Your Curriculum Vitae, 3rd ed.
+Columbus, OH: McGraw-Hill.

-Rosenburg, Arthur D. Resume Handbook: How to Write Outstanding Resumes and Cover Letters for Every Situation.
-5th edition.
-Cincinnati, OH: Adams Media, 2007.
+Rosenburg, Arthur.
+2007.
+Resume Handbook: How to Write Outstanding Resumes and Cover Letters for Every Situation, 5th ed.
+Cincinnati, OH: Adams Media.

 Thompson, Mary Anne.
+2000.
 The Global Resume and CV Guide.
-Ridgewood, NJ: Wiley Press, 2000.
+Ridgewood, NJ: Wiley.

-Vick, Julia Miller, Jennifer S. Furlong, Rosanne Lurie, and Mary Morris Heiberger.
-The Academic Job Search Handbook.
-4th ed.
-Philadelphia: University of Pennsylvania Press, 2016.
+Vick, Julia Miller, Jennifer Furlong, Rosanne Lurie, and Mary Morris Heiberger.
+2016.
+The Academic Job Search Handbook, 4th ed.
+Philadelphia: University of Pennsylvania Press.